-- Submit your paper/assignment and one of our peer readers will get it back to you in a timely fashion*
+- Submit your paper/assignment and we will get it back to you in a timely fashion*

 Need extra assistance?

 We can help connect you to a private tutor who will work with you one-on-one to achieve your academic goals.
 (Disclaimer: Private tutors are not included in the services covered by the SLC.
 Tutors come at an additional cost to the student.)

 To get set up with a tutor, please contact Jordan Senécal.